hifly81/hifly81.github.io/content/posts/vinyl.md

 A unique TV series from a few years ago that you can't help but love.

-It has an incredible soundtrack with pieces that have made music history.
+It has an incredible soundtrack with tracks that have made music history.

 It was so beautiful but expensive that unfortunately they only made one season :(